utkarshthakur24/Build-a-Scalable-Azure-Data-Engineering-Pipeline-Real-Time-Customer-and-Sales-Insights-with-Power-BI/README.md

 - Source Data: Extract customer and sales data from the on-premises SQL database.
 - Data Load: Use Azure Data Factory (ADF) to load the extracted data into the raw layer (Bronze) of ADLS.

-    Part 3: Data Transformation
+## Part 3: Data Transformation

-    Data Cleansing: Use Azure Databricks to clean and preprocess the raw data.
+- **Data Cleansing**: Use Azure Databricks to clean and preprocess the raw data.
-    Data Organization: Structure the data into the Bronze, Silver, and Gold layers:
+- **Data Organization**: Structure the data into the Bronze, Silver, and Gold layers:
     Bronze: Raw data as ingested from the source.
     Silver: Cleansed and enriched data.
     Gold: Aggregated data ready for analytics and reporting.

-    Part 4: Data Loading
+## Part 4: Data Loading

-    Synapse Integration: Load the transformed data from the Gold layer into Azure Synapse Analytics for high-performance querying and reporting.
+- **Synapse Integration**: Load the transformed data from the Gold layer into Azure Synapse Analytics for high-performance querying and reporting.

-    Part 5: Data Reporting
+## Part 5: Data Reporting

-    Power BI Dashboard: Create and connect a Power BI dashboard to Azure Synapse Analytics to visualize sales trends and demographic insights.
+- **Power BI Dashboard**: Create and connect a Power BI dashboard to Azure Synapse Analytics to visualize sales trends and demographic insights.
-    Stakeholder Exploration: Enable interactive exploration of the data for business stakeholders.
+- **Stakeholder Exploration**: Enable interactive exploration of the data for business stakeholders.

-    Part 6: Security, Automation & End-to-End Pipeline Testing
+##Part 6: Security, Automation & End-to-End Pipeline Testing

-    Creating Security Group using Azure Active Directory (AAD) Pipeline Scheduling: Automate the entire pipeline using ADF triggers to ensure daily updates of data and reports.
+- Creating Security Group using Azure Active Directory (AAD)
+- **Pipeline Scheduling**: Automate the entire pipeline using ADF triggers to ensure daily updates of data and reports.
-    Testing: Conduct end-to-end testing of the pipeline to validate data quality, transformations, and reporting.
+- **Testing**: Conduct end-to-end testing of the pipeline to validate data quality, transformations, and reporting.
-    Monitoring: Implement monitoring using Azure Monitor to track pipeline performance and detect failures.
+- **Monitoring**: Implement monitoring using Azure Monitor to track pipeline performance and detect failures.

-Technology Stack
+## Technology Stack

-    Azure Data Factory (ADF): For orchestrating data movement and transformation.
+- **Azure Data Factory (ADF)**: For orchestrating data movement and transformation.
-    Azure Data Lake Storage (ADLS): For storing raw and processed data.
+- **Azure Data Lake Storage (ADLS)**: For storing raw and processed data.
-    Azure Databricks: For data transformation and processing.
+- **Azure Databricks**: For data transformation and processing.
-    Azure Synapse Analytics: For data warehousing and SQL-based analytics.
+- **Azure Synapse Analytics**: For data warehousing and SQL-based analytics.
-    Power BI: For data visualization and reporting.
+- **Power BI**: For data visualization and reporting.
-    Azure Key Vault: For securely managing credentials and secrets.
+- **Azure Key Vault**: For securely managing credentials and secrets.
-    SQL Server (On-Premises): Source of customer and sales data.
+- **SQL Server (On-Premises)**: Source of customer and sales data.